 In the heat of Hyderabad, one afternoon I went to the Nuabat Pahad with a thought to write about everything there – Birla Mandir, Birla Science Museum, and the Birla Planetarium.
 I obviously did not expect much at the science museum.
 And having seen other planetariums, I did not expect anything much different there.
 Since it was afternoon, I decided to do the museum and the planetarium first.
-As I reached the ticket window, I figured out there is a gallery of modern art as well.
-So I bought all the tickets and proceeded for the museum with an aim to finish it before the planetarium show starts.
+As I reached the ticket window, I figured out there is a gallery of modern arts as well.
+So I bought all the tickets and proceeded to the museum with the aim to finish it before the planetarium show starts.

 Birla Science Museum & Planetarium – Places to visit in Hyderabad

 You can play with the equipment.
-Enjoy the illusions, see the colors, float the balls, create patterns, dance in the air and re-live your school days.
-Most equipment is simple but in working condition.
+Enjoy the illusions, see the colors, float the balls, create patterns, dance in the air, and re-live your school days.
+Most pieces of equipment are simple but in working condition.
 If you cannot figure out anything, ask the helper there.
 He would show you how it works.
 By the time I finished this floor, it was time for the show at the planetarium.
 Which was a usual show that you can skip if you have seen it earlier?
 Otherwise, it is a good experience to sit back on recliners and look at the simulated sky and take a walk through the solar system, milky way and draw the constellations.

 Institute of Culture